DieuAnh/ScrapeToolApi/README.md

 # ScrapeToolApi

-This script allows you to find differents informations of french company by their company name.
+This script allows you to find differents informations of french company (numero of SIREN, postal code, address, ...) by their company name.

 # How to install & run the project